 The State of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
-In FY 2018, the SBCTC allocated funds to each of the 34 college's based on 3 year average FTE actuals.
-Additionally, the Supplemental Budget also reduces the general fund by the amount set aside specifically for Pension Stabilization.
-This method of allocation continued in FY21.
-The increase in state appropriations in FY 2021 of \$1.9 million over FY 2020 is mainly attributable to salary COLA and benefit increases, as well as additional funding for work on Guided Pathways, appropriated by the Legislature.
+The decrease in state appropriations in FY 2022 of \$0.3 million over FY 2021 is mainly attributable to salary COLA and benefit increases, offset by reduced funding for Safe Harbor Health Rate Changes, Pension Rate Changes, and Wage Increase, appropriated by the Legislature.

-The FY 2021 \$1.2 million decrease in tuition and fee revenue is primarily attributable to the uncertainty due to COVID-19 and decline in enrollment.
+The FY 2022 \$1.9 million decrease in tuition and fee revenue is primarily attributable to the uncertainty due to COVID-19 and decline in enrollment.
 The College has attempted to keep student fees as stable as possible.
-Auxiliary enterprise sales and other operating revenues likewise decreased \$0.9 million due to COVID protective measures.
+Auxiliary enterprise sales and other operating revenues have decreased \$195 thousand due to COVID protective measures and the partial opening of certain services in FY 2022.

-Non-operating Pell Grant revenues generally follow enrollment trends.
-The College's enrollment decreased during FY 2021, and the College's Pell Grant revenue decreased by \$1.6 million.
-In FY2021, the College received approximately \$2.3 million in CARES Act funding, also reported as non-operating revenue, to mitigate additional costs to the College for ongoing COVID protection measures and lost revenue.
+Non-operating Pell Grant revenues generally follow enrollment trends, however in FY 2022 revenues did not follow this trend.
+The College's enrollment decreased during FY 2022 and the College's Pell Grant revenue increased slightly by \$89 thousand.
+In FY 2022, the College received approximately \$7.4 million in CARES Act funding, also reported as non-operating revenue, to mitigate additional costs to the College for ongoing COVID protection measures and lost revenue.
+Lost revenue of \$3.4 million in CARES Act funding is recorded as a prior period adjustment on the FY 2022 financials.
+After the prior period adjustment, FY 2022 CARES Act funding revenue was \$4 million, \$2.3 million Institutional (1 million lost revenue) and \$1.7 million student financial aid.
+In FY 2023, the College has been awarded an additional \$637 thousand in CARES Supplemental funding.

-In FY 2021, intergovernmental operating grant and contract revenues decreased slightly, by approximately \$168,000 when compared with FY 2020, due to a decrease in Running Start enrollments, offset by an increase in the Running Start reimbursement rates.
+In FY 2022 intergovernmental operating grant and contract revenues decreased by approximately \$993 thousand when compared with FY 2021.
+This change was due to a 20% decrease in Running Start enrollments, offset by an increase in the Running Start reimbursement rates.
 The College continued to serve students under the terms of contracted programs.
 The College contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The College also contracts with these same high schools to enroll Career Education Options (CEO) and Open Doors students, which allows students to take courses from the College to complete their high school diploma.